Read original article here: http://www.cmswire.com/information-management/what-happens-to-documentum-if-emc-sells-it/?utm_content=main-rss

 Just before EMC World last year, Ghai revealed his vision for Project Horizon, a suite of apps that will work with files stored anywhere.

-It will be interesting to see how it compares to what Jeetu Patel, who transitioned from general manager of EMC Syncplicity to Chief Strategy Officer at Box, is building for his former rival.
+It will be interesting to see how it compares to what Jeetu Patel, who transitioned from general manager of EMC Syncplicity by Axway to Chief Strategy Officer at Box, is building for his former rival.

 Unlike companies like M-Files and Box, EMC ECD has an innovator's dilemma to deal with.